a-synchronous/rubico.land/articles/a-synchronous-functional-programming-intro.md

 In the above example, `add` and `square` are pure functions.
 You can see they are very simple, expressed almost as pure math.
 A given input to `add` or `square` would result in the same output for each invocation.
 The `add` function is provided as a first class function to the `reduce` higher order function, and the `square` function is provided as a first class function to the `map` higher order function.

 The combination of first class and high order functions above is similar to what we have seen with `compose` in the previous example.
-The difference is the use of the operator `pipe` over `compose`, in this case instead of creating a function composition with `compose` we create a function "pipeline" with `pipe`.
+The difference is the use of the operator `pipe` over `compose`, in this case instead of creating a function composition with `compose` we create a "function pipeline" with `pipe`.

 We see a new operation in the above example as well with `reduce`.
 It takes the squared numbers from `map(square)` and adds them all together into a final sum.
 We see a new operator `tap` as well - it allows us to provide an asynchronous function to the composition, logging out the squared numbers while waiting 500 milliseconds between each log.
 With `tap`, the return value of the provided function is unused, so we don't see `tap` affecting the rest of the pipeline.